wave-k8s/wave/README.md

 ## Compatibility

-Wave uses the the golang Kubernetes client library which only supports the previous and the next Kubernetes version.
+Wave uses the golang Kubernetes client library which only supports the previous and the next Kubernetes version.
 However, since Wave only edits Deployments, Daemonsets and StatefulSet we can support older Kubernetes verions as long as no fields were removed